gitter-badger/scenegraph/README.md

 Some stats
 -----
-8ms for 30300 elements in total, for given code in release mode:
+7ms for 30300 elements in total, for given code in release mode:
+It could be faster depending upon computer state.
 During iteration and updating of id hashes.

 ```D